 In August 1989 I was a 28 year-old mother with 2 daughters, one 3 and the other 13 months.
 Nothing could have prepared me for the news that completely changed my life when I was diagnosed with breast cancer.

-It was a busy time raising two little girls and running our business on the Mornington Peninsula – a wholesale tree farm.
-I was still breastfeeding my youngest who was 10 months old and one morning while lying in bed feeding her, my husband looked across at my chest and said, “What are those lumps.”
-I had not noticed any lumps before this moment and as I looked at my chest in the mirror I could see them clearly under the skin on the chest wall just above the breast area.
+I was still breastfeeding my youngest, who was 10 months old.
+One morning while lying in bed feeding her I noticed two lumps high up on the chest wall.
+When I looked in the mirror I could see them clearly under the skin, just above the breast area.
 I felt them and they were hard, like pebbles.

 Hair coming back after chemo, 1990